 Behind the hype and the idea that blockchain will fix everything, solid beliefs reveal a technology that offers important use cases and helps resolve inefficiencies in those systems that shape the public sector bureaucratic machine.
 We still experience the simplest task like a burden, stuck in long bureaucratic procedures with personal documentation going through several human verification processes and audits, with long and endless checks and rampant fraud.

-The very nature of the blockchain, a decentralised validated trustless network accessible to all its peers at any time in any place, appears as extremely appetible for the administration of local authorities and governments alike that need to face such challenges.
+The very nature of the blockchain, a decentralized validated trustless network accessible to all its peers at any time in any place, appears as extremely appetible for the administration of local authorities and governments alike that need to face such challenges.
 Its value across the public sector is becoming clearer by the day.